General Education Requirements

 URB-UY 3834 Special Topics in SUE

-Courses Outside of Tandon
+Courses Outside of NYU Tandon

 Credits from NYUs School of Professional Studies (SPS) are not accepted at Tandon.